KILTprotocol/docs/docs/sdk/1-workshop/00-welcome.md

 In this tutorial, you will:

-✔ Get familiar with the essential concepts in KILT: identities, CTYPEs, claims, attested claims and more.
+✔ Get familiar with the essential concepts in KILT: identities, CTYPEs, claims, credentials and more.

 ✔ Use the KILT SDK to implement the basic flow of a KILT claim, from creation until verification.
 You'll create a claim as a <span class="label-role claimer">claimer</span>, attest it as an <span class="label-role attester">attester</span> and verify it as a <span class="label-role verifier">verifier</span>.